OWASP/passfault/README.txt

 Building:
-1) install gradle and java
+1) install java
-2) run 'gradle build'
-(builds and tests the core, applet, and jsonService)
+2) run 'gradlew build' or 'gradlew.bat build' on windows (builds and tests the core, applet, and jsonService)

 Running the command line: